CycloneDX/cyclonedx-python/README.md

                         Build a SBOM based on the packages installed in your current Python environment (default) -p, --p, --poetry     Build a SBOM based on a Poetry poetry.lock's contents.
-                        Use with -i to specify absolute pathto a `poetry.lock` you wish to use, else we'll look for one in the current working directory.
+                        Use with -i to specify absolute path to a `poetry.lock` you wish to use, else we'll look for one in the current working directory.
   -pip, --pip           Build a SBOM based on a PipEnv Pipfile.lock's
                         contents.
-Use with -i to specify absolute pathto a `Pipefile.lock` you wish to use, else we'll look for one in the current working directory.
+Use with -i to specify absolute path to a `Pipefile.lock` you wish to use, else we'll look for one in the current working directory.
   -r, --r, --requirements
                         Build a SBOM based on a requirements.txt's contents.
-                        Use with -i to specify absolute pathto a `requirements.txt` you wish to use, else we'll look for one in the current working directory.
+                        Use with -i to specify absolute path to a `requirements.txt` you wish to use, else we'll look for one in the current working directory.
   -X                    Enable debug output